johanjerger/btt-c-game/README.md

 ## Note

-- If you are an older player for btt, please see the changelog.rm file.
+- If you are an older player for btt, please see the changelog.md file.

 ## Installation